kderyabin/ExpressLogger/README.md

 # ExpressLogger

-ExpressLogger is a PSR3 implementation which cares of your application execution time.
+ExpressLogger is a PSR3 implementation which cares of the execution time of your application.
-Implemented solution is simple but powerful and makes the ExpressLogger one of the fastest logging solutions.
+Implemented solution is not new but simple and powerful and makes the ExpressLogger one of the fastest logging solutions.

+# Why it's so fast ?

+ExpressLogger is designed to have the least possible impact on the performance of your application.

+# How it works

+ExpressLogger comes with 2 modes : **express** (default mode) and **standard**.

+## Standard Mode

+In **Standard** mode the logger writes logs in a conventional way.
+It applies filters, formats the message and then sends it to the destination.
+All these operations have a cost, and the cost is the execution time of your app.

+## Mode Express (default)

+In **Express** mode, to reduce the processing time of a message (filtering, formatting, writing), the logger delays logs writing
+until the end of the execution of the application.

 ## Installation

  Composer